 NICE misrepresented the risks implying there is a history of patients having later had cancer as a result of this treatment.
-From my research it seems that there has never been a case of cancer due to this treatment.
-If anyone who reads this page can provide documented information on even a single case due to dupuytrens treatment I'll include it on this page.
+The view held by the International Dupuytren Society is that there is has never been a documented case of cancer following this treatment.

-As Prof Seegenschmiedt puts it this is a "theoretical risk" and one which must be stated upfront prior to treatment and signing treatment consent.
+As Prof Seegenschmiedt describes this as a "theoretical risk" and one which must be stated upfront prior to treatment and signing treatment consent.

 Update 7th January 2014.
 Since the above text was published NICE have now changed the wording under safety in relation to cancer being induced to: "a theoretical adverse event".

 NICE are yet to review their guidance on the requirement for 2 phases of treatment at an interval of 10-14 weeks apart as standard for all patients.

 Dr Eaton's List of Radiotherapy Published DocumentsDr Eaton, who I understand has retired from active surgery, has published a good list of original source published documents on radiation therapy on his Dupuytrens Foundation website:

 List of Published Dupuytrens Radiotherapy Documents